hireshBrem/prompt-engineer-mcp-server/README.md

 export ANTHROPIC_API_KEY=your_anthropic_api_key
 ```

-If no API key is provided, the server will fall back to a basic formatting template.
+If no API key is provided, the server will throw an error indicating the missing API key.

 ### Running the Server